 Optimal housing and handling of breeding animals

-Housing in the growth period is key in ensuring individual animal quality, especially in regards to longevity and lifetime production.
+Housing in the growth period is key in ensuring individual animal quality, especially in regard to longevity and lifetime production.
 Focusing on housing conditions is an important element that should start in the farrowing unit.

 Housing conditions in the growth period are an important factor in the overall quality of the breeding animals in the herds.
 Not only are housing conditions essential contributors to animal health and welfare, but also in the overall conformation and future productivity.

-The layout of pens for breeding animals must accommodate high quality animals and natural behaviour at the same time.
+The layout of pens for breeding animals must accommodate high-quality animals and natural behaviour at the same time.
 Promoting natural behaviour will enhance positive behaviour in the breeding animals in general, thus ensuring animals that are easily handled and ultimately resulting in higher overall quality and customer experience.

 Pen layout for breeding animals should include solid partitioning in the resting area.
 Breeding animals will be calmer when they are not able to see neighbouring animals from the resting area.
 This is however also a way of accommodating natural behaviour as the breeding animals prefer to rest against a solid surface, rather than open space due to natural instincts.
-Note that partitions between the pens, should have a height of approximately 1 m.
+Note that partitions between the pens should have a height of approximately 1 m.
 This will keep the animals from jumping between pens and also reduce injuries if they try to jump the pens.

 - free of draught.